genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 ### 2.1.
 Minimization

 The first step of the simulation is to run energy minimization of the system, in order to remove atomic clashes in the initial structure.
-The control file "`step2.1.inp`" is as follows:
+Please see following the important options in the control file `step2.1.inp`.

 ```toml
 [INPUT]